BraedonM/config.nvim/README.md

 ### Install Neovim

 I run this configuration using WSL Ubuntu, so other platforms may have differences.
-This is for the latest stable Neovim installation, since `sudo` does not get latest:
+This is for the latest stable Neovim installation, since `apt` does not get latest:

 1. Install `homebrew` (if it is not already installed) and follow the given instructions:
 	`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`